matthid/FSharpSession/slides/index.md

 - Explicit is better than implicit.
 - Simple is better than Complex.
 Complex is better than Complicated.
-- Special cases aren't special enought to break the rules.
+- Special cases aren't special enough to break the rules.
   Although practicality beats purity.
 - If the implementation is hard to explain, it's a bad idea.